-The U.S. Bureau of Labor Statistics (BLS) forecasts drafting jobs to decline between 2014 and 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) forecasts drafting jobs to show little or no change between 2018 and 2028 (www.bls.gov).
 However, some drafting specializations are predicted to fare better than others.
-In particular, electrical and electronics drafters were expected to see job opportunities rise 5%, which is about average compared to all job sectors.
-In 2015, the BLS listed an average yearly salary for mechanical drafters of $56,610, while architectural and civil drafters were said to bring in an average of $53,470 per year at that time.
+In particular, electrical and electronics drafters were expected to see job opportunities rise 3%, which is slower than average compared to all job sectors.
+In 2018, the BLS listed an average yearly salary for mechanical drafters of $59,010, while architectural and civil drafters were said to bring in an average of $56,700 per year at that time.

 An AutoCAD technician can develop blueprints for any number of projects, such as pipelines, highways, missiles, and circuitry.
 Although the BLS predicts that drafting jobs overall will decline between 2018-2028, it also estimates that electronics drafters could see as much as a 3% increase in new employment opportunities during this same period.